top of page

 AI for Sounding Out Words is an industry-collaborative applied AI project developed with SonicPhonics, focused on supporting early literacy and phonics learning for children aged 5–7.

-The project explores how artificial intelligence and speech analysis can be used to help children sound out words correctly, improve pronunciation, and build confidence in early reading.
+The project explores how artificial intelligence and speech analysis can be used to assess how children sound out words, provide phonics-aligned feedback, and support confidence in early reading.

 The work was carried out in close collaboration with industry clients and aligned with the New Zealand primary school curriculum, addressing a real educational need using applied AI techniques.